withastro/adapters/.changeset/gorgeous-grapes-occur.md

 '@astrojs/cloudflare': patch
 ---

-Fixes a bug where svelte were not working while using the Cloudflare adapter
+Fixes a bug where Svelte was not working properly when using the Cloudflare adapter